Skip to content

 Professional

-The structured search endpoint lets you search for addresses or places.
-Rather than using a single string and leaving the API to infer meaning, the structured endpoint puts you in control of the parsing.
+The structured geocoding endpoint lets you search for addresses or places using structured data from your database or input forms.
+Rather than searching a single string and leaving the API to infer meaning, the structured endpoint puts you in full control of the search by specifying the components explicitly.

 Endpoint: https://api.stadiamaps.com/geocoding/v1/search/structured